weavolutionmage/drachenwald/offices/seneschal/diversity-equity-inclusion-council.md

 ---
-title: Kingdom code of conduct
+title: Diversity, Equity and Inclusion Council
 excerpt: Diversity, Equity and Inclusion Council, on behalf of the kingdom seneschal's office

 ---